Capstone-NaaS/telegraph-cli/README.md

 ## In testing

-To run directly from the repository, run the following commands:
+To run directly from the repository, first run `npm run build` then run the following commands:

 | Command                  | Function |
 | ------------------------ | -------- |